AlexsLemonade/scpca-docs/docs/download_files.md

 If downloading a project as a [merged object](#merged-object-downloads), the project folder will contain a `_merged` suffix.

-If any samples included in your dataset contain associated CITE-seq data, the quantified CITE-seq expression data will be included alongside the gene expression data in the `SingleCellExperiment` objects (`.rds` files).
+If any samples included in `My Dataset` contain associated CITE-seq data, the quantified CITE-seq expression data will be included when downloading single-cell expression data.
+For `SingleCellExperiment` objects (`.rds` files), the quantified CITE-seq expression is included in the same file as the gene expression data.
-For [`AnnData` downloads (`.h5ad` files)](#download-folder-structure-for-individual-samples-with-cite-seq-adt-data), the quantified CITE-seq expression data is included as a separate file with the suffix `_adt.h5ad`.
+For [`AnnData` objects (`.h5ad` files)](#download-folder-structure-for-individual-samples-with-cite-seq-adt-data), the quantified CITE-seq expression data is included as a separate file with the suffix `_adt.h5ad`.

 ### Download folder structure for custom downloads:
 ![custom dataset download](STUB-IMAGE){width="600"}